Civilization and Its Distrusts

 (A Streetcar Named Desire, by Tennessee Williams)

 I say this again: unless we live on a deserted island or are secluded from society, it is impossible to not trust.
-Life is too short to constantly question the motives of other people that we deal with, whether they are visible to us or not.
+Life is too short to constantly question the motives of people we deal with, whether they are visible to us or not.
 Of course, sometimes we’d find this presumption mistaken and our trust wrongly placed, but the flip side of this presumption – to never trust anyone – will be wrong a lot more often.
-Too trusting is a weakness, and so is too skeptical: for example, shredding a $5 bill because you don’t trust Ms. Cabral and Mr. Paulson’s persons, and the institutions they represent.
+Too trusting is a weakness, and so is too skeptical: for example, shredding a $5 bill because you don’t trust Ms. Cabral and Mr. Paulson’s personal characters, or the institutions they represent.
 So maybe trust is indeed the better presumption.

 Untruths Break Trust

 The 24/7 news cycle – viral videos, rolling reels, and Twitter doom scrolls – is where psychological warfare takes place now.
 But checking everything we hear and read is exhausting and impractical.
 Sure, we can observe from the telescope that the moon is not made of green cheese, and look up traffic laws to confirm that red light means “stop” for cars.
+But in cases like Bernays’ campaign on Guatemala, how could we tell fabrications from facts?
+How do we know that Guatemala was not a communist regime?
+That UFC was interested in banana trade monopoly?
+That director of the CIA had financial incentives to overthrow Guatemala’s democratically elected government?
+How do we tell reliable information from deception, and truth-tellers from story-spinners?

-In 2023, one conspiracy theorist in his parents’ basement could run the same campaigns, with only a laptop, internet access to language AIs and image-generator AIs, and social media.
-Throwing in some voice- and video-generator AIs to imitate interview tapes, this conspiracy theorist just raised an army, an army that fights 24/7 without fatigue or rest, to wage psychological warfare against his chosen enemy.
+In the 1950s, the CIA hired a big crew of DJs, actors, local rumor-mongers, painters, and writers to run untruth campaigns.
+In 2025, one single conspiracy theorist in his parents’ basement could run the same campaigns, with only a laptop, internet access to the chatGPTs, Midjourneys, and TikToks.
+Throwing in some voice- and video-generator AIs for 11-second viral clips, this conspiracy theorist just raised an army, an army fighting 24/7 to wage psychological warfare against his chosen enemy.

+If one person can wage war so easily, imagine what the really motivated or ill-intended can do.
 I’m speaking of the UFCs, the Bernays, and the CIAs of today.

 Think about it: if trivial matters like the Pope’s attire are worthy of fabrication, there must be higher-stake issues worthy of more convincing fabrications.
 As long as generative AIs can make untruths look, sound, and read like truth, it’s all that matters.

-I don’t know about you, but this Hobbesian state of nature where no one trusts anyone, is not a state of the world I want to live in.
+I don’t know about you, but this Hobbesian version of the world, is not a world I want to live in.

 What Can We Do

 To get by in life, we need to trust strangers and institutions, but that does not mean we should trust all of them.
-We should exercise good judgement on what and who to trust.
+We should exercise good judgment on what and who to trust.

-Remember to ask “who” put forward these stories and claims.
+Ask “who” put forward these stories and claims.
 Are the “whos” worthy of our trust?
 Can we reasonably presume their intentions are decent and benign?

 What a time to live in.
 What a time to be alive.